 Hardscape’s role was to use modern hard landscaping techniques and supply high quality materials for the area spanning over 5,000m squared.

 The paving and hard landscaping features used a multi-tonal colour palette in earthy blends to compliment the sand-coloured leisure centre building.

 Materials used included Kellen Lavaro due to its sand-like appearance while Kellen Perlano added elements of intrigue with a unique grainy textured surface created using a mix of shells and aggregate.
 The larger chunks of blue and green coloured stones dispersed throughout the paving also reference the swimming pool and sea.
 Both products provide durability and a slip-resistance surface.

-Beautiful bespoke Carlow Blue Limestone kerbs and walling were used to finish the scheme and define walkways, containing naturally-forming fossils in eye-catching patterns.
+Beautiful bespoke Kilkenny Blue Limestone kerbs and walling were used to finish the scheme and define walkways, containing naturally-forming fossils in eye-catching patterns.
 The dark grey colouring provided further contrast against the surrounding lighter paving.

 The new state-of-the-art complex includes swimming pools, a wave simulator, cafe, a register officer, fitness suites and conference facilities, providing around 260 new jobs and offering local people a variety of activities.